-Scott Bokemper (Ph.D., Stony Brook University, 2017) is a Postdoctoral Associate at the Institution for Social and Policy Studies and the Center for the Study of American Politics.
+Scott Bokemper (Ph.D., Stony Brook University, 2017) is an Associate Research Scientist at the Institution for Social and Policy Studies and the Center for the Study of American Politics, and lecturer in the Department of Political Science.
 He uses experimental methods to address questions related to poverty, inequality, social policy, and cooperation.
 He is also interested in designing and programming novel economic games.

 Lara Chausow is a graduate student who studies American Politics, with a focus on Congress, lobbying, and interest groups.
 Prior to entering graduate school, she conducted research and advocacy for government ethics and campaign finance reform at Public Citizen in Washington, DC.

 Professor Chen is a health and development economist.
 He recently completed his Ph.D. in applied economics at Cornell.
 His research seeks to better understand how social interactions affect health behavior and outcomes, how socioeconomic status drives social competition.
 Most of his current work draws on primary data from China.